ddervosj/airflow_project/README.md

 Then, execute the following SQL commands:

 ```
-CREATE USER SET_YOUR_USERNAME PASSWORD 'SET_YOUR_PASSWORD';
+CREATE USER YOUR_USERNAME PASSWORD 'YOUR_PASSWORD';
 CREATE DATABASE airflow;
-GRANT ALL PRIVILEGES ON DATABASE airflow TO airflow;
+GRANT ALL PRIVILEGES ON DATABASE airflow TO YOUR_USERNAME;
 \q
 ```